 Make sure to check each ski area’s website and subscribe to receive last-minute deals and offers!

-Remember to social distance and wear a mask as required by state guidelines.
+Masks are encouraged, but optional in most settings per New York State guidelines.
+Individual businesses or attractions may require mask wearing.
 Visit I Ski NY for snow reports, discount programs, important messages about planning ahead and what to expect when you hit the slopes.
 Call ahead and check websites and social media to make sure attractions are open and available.

 Gore Mountain (Adirondacks)

 With a ski area featuring four Adirondack Mountain peaks, 109 ski trails, a vertical drop of 2,537 feet, and enough terrain for even the most demanding skier, Gore Mountain in North Creek is New York State’s largest ski resort.